-HANNAH HICKMAN is a Kansas City-based saxophonist and teacher inspired by connections to her students and community.
+HANNAH HICKMAN, based in Hartford, Connecticut, is inspired by connections to her students and community.
 Originally from a small farming town in Iowa, she has long desired to increase and enhance musical opportunities in rural and underresourced areas.
 KeySpark, founded in 2020 and inspired by her own experiences, creates an online space for motivated students to connect with like-minded peers, no matter the location or skill level.

 Achieving success as a soloist, Hickman has been a prizewinner in competitions from the local to international level, including the Yamaha Young Performing Artists Competition and the Pan-American Classical Saxophone Competition in Mexico City.
 She has been invited to perform in concerts, conferences, symposiums, and masterclasses across the country, including the Music for All Summer Symposium, Iowa All-State Music Festival, and YlnMN Project, among others.